 Breeding Enterprise (ASCI 490)

-Breeding Enterprise students manage the CPEC breeding programs under the guidance of the enterprise advisor.
+Breeding Enterprise students manage the equine breeding programs under the guidance of the enterprise advisor.
 Their responsibilities include: mare, stallion, and foal management, assisted reproductive techniques, embryo and oocyte transfers and semen collection and analysis.
 Students work with both the Quarter Horse and Thoroughbred broodmares, as well as outside horses.
 This enterprise is offered during the Winter and Spring quarters.

 Quarter Horse Enterprise (ASCI 490)